invaleed/coba-vagrant/README.md

 # coba-vagrant
-This is howto create multiple VMs using Vagrant and add second disk to each VMs.
+This is howto create multi VMs using Vagrant, add second disk to each VMs, and provisioning using different script.

 ## Usage